dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

 I headed north-north-east passing lots of lakes including the town of Dusetos, making my way 50km to the Latvian border where I crossed to the Latvian town of Subate.
-It was now 11:30, and I pulled off the main road and cycled to the center of the village, found the (super)market and purcahsed a beer and some peanuts, before sitting down on a bench in the nice green square and making lunch (hard cheese blocks in dark bread pasted with peanuts peanut butter to hold the peanuts in place).
+It was now 11:30, and I pulled off the main road and cycled to the center of the village, found the (super)market and purchased a beer and some peanuts, before sitting down on a bench in the nice green square and making lunch (hard cheese blocks in dark bread pasted with peanuts peanut butter to hold the peanuts in place).
 I also got some chocolates which was dangerous as